MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityWater/WaterQuantity.md

 ### <a href=#transactionstartdate name="transactionstartdate">transactionstartdate</a>

-Indicates the date and time at which the transaction recording started
+Indicates the date and time at which the transaction recording started.

 First included in: SustainabilityWater/WaterQuantity (this entity)

 #### Properties